Are you spending nearly 5 hours for publishing a new blog post of 1500 words?

 It lets you create a checklist of things to do while blogging.
-You can write freely not thinking about things to do before or after writing a post.

-Do all these formatting things at last.
+Do all these text formatting things in the end.

-While writing you can use some dots or asterisks like (… or **), to mark the things.
+While writing you can use some dots or asterisks like (… or **) to mark the things.

-What I do is, I put asterisks in front of the texts that need linking, formatting or reconsideration.
-While proofreading, I can search (cmd + f) for those asterisks.
-They serve as speed hacks in the time of final formatting.
+What I do is I put asterisks in front of the texts that need linking or reconsideration.

 It's as simple as that.